-notice to the office of the city attorney, shall order as part of the sentence, regardless of the form of this judgment or any prior judgment, that the dog be turned over to the animal control officer for destruction, and shall simultaneously issue an order to the animal control officer to seize the dog, in the event it is not turned over within five (5) days, unless the office of the city attorney or the animal control center requests in writing that no destruction order be given.
-Each day following the day of the order the dog is not turned over to the animal control center is a separate misdemeanor.
+notice to the office of the city attorney, shall order as part of the sentence, regardless of the form of this judgment or any prior judgment, that the animal be turned over to the animal control officer or designee for destruction, and shall simultaneously issue an order to the animal control officer or designee to seize the animal, in the event it is not turned over within five (5) days, unless the office of the city attorney or the animal control center requests in writing that no destruction order be given.
+Each day following the day of the order the animal is not turned over to the animal control center is a separate misdemeanor.

-F. Assault Described: Any dog which, when unprovoked, assaults any human or domestic animal, is "vicious".
+F. Assault Described: Any animal which, when unprovoked, assaults any human or domestic animal, is "vicious".
 "Assault" includes, but is not limited to, lunging, excessive barking or growling or baring of teeth at any human or domestic animal through, by or near a fence.

 G. Owner Liability: An adult owner of the vicious animal shall be liable for all injuries and property damage sustained by any person or domestic animal caused by an unprovoked attack by any vicious animal, plus all costs, civil judgments or penalties, criminal fines, final terms and any other penalties and orders.
 In the event the owner of the vicious animal is a minor, the parent or guardian of such minor shall be liable for all injuries and property damage sustained by any person or domestic animal caused by an unprovoked attack by any vicious animal, plus all costs, civil judgments or penalties, criminal fines, final terms and any other penalties and orders.